Construction of the World Trade Center: Context

 In 1942, Austin J. Tobin became the Executive Director of the Port Authority, beginning a 30-year career during which he oversaw the planning and development of the World Trade Center.
 The concept of establishing a "world trade center" was conceived during the post–World War II period, when the United States thrived economically and international trade was increasing.
 At the time, economic growth was concentrated in Midtown Manhattan, in part stimulated by Rockefeller Center, which had been developed in the 1930s.

 In 1946, a year after the war formally ended, the New York State Legislature passed a bill that called for a "world trade center" to be established.
 This trade center would increase New York City's role in transatlantic trade.
 The World Trade Corporation was founded, and a board was appointed by New York Governor Thomas E. Dewey to develop plans for the project.
+The concept was inspired by the Leipzig Trade Fair, which had been considered "the marketplace of all Europe" before being destroyed during World War II.
 Less than four months after the board was named, plans for a "world trade center" were put on hold.
 By then, architect John Eberson and his son Drew had devised a plan that included 21 buildings over a ten-block area, at an estimated cost of $150 million.
-However, projections determined that such a complex would not be profitable due to a lack of demand; one estimated that the World Trade Center project would only be successful if at least 4,800 of the United States' largest 6,000 companies were involved.
+Projections determined that such a complex would not be profitable due to a lack of demand.
+One estimated that the World Trade Center project would only be successful if at least 4,800 of the United States' largest 6,000 companies were involved.
 In 1949, the World Trade Corporation was dissolved by the New York State Legislature.